 In an example of an accident that could have caused fatalities, a commercial fishing boat sunk off the coast of California in 2012.
 Thankfully, the crew members abandoned the ship with their cat and were rescued without injury.

-The accident was found to have occurred because there was a weakness in the hull that caused the ship to take on water.
-The sinking could have been avoided if it had been properly checked and maintained.
+The accident was found to have occurred because a weakness in the hull caused the ship to take on water.
+The sinking could have been avoided if the hull had been properly checked and maintained.

 Ship-Bridge Collision